Previous Page

 • Access to DFPS information technology resources.

-• Unescorted access (that is, access with a badge, key, or key card, instead of a human escort) to DFPS facilities.
+• Unescorted access (meaning access granted with a badge, key, or key card, instead of a human escort) to DFPS facilities.

 Direct Contact